-- 2.1.
+- 1.1.
+Active military service: A student called to active military service during the first eight weeks of the semester may receive a full tuition refund.
+If called after the eighth week, he or she may elect to complete the course by making special arrangements with the instructor or may withdraw and receive a full tuition refund.
+If he or she withdraws, the course must be repeated at a later date. - 1.2.
+Academic reasons: Students sometimes register before grades for the previous semester are available.
+If such a student later finds that he or she is subject to academic suspension or has failed prerequisites, the student will be given a full refund upon withdrawal. - 1.3.
+Part-time students: If part-time students drop a course during the official drop/add period (first six days of classes in any semester), they may contact the Business Office for a full refund for the course dropped. - 2.
+Partial Refund - 2.1.
 A full-time student must officially withdraw from all courses or take a leave of absence to be eligible for a partial tuition refund. - 2.2.
 A partial refund will be made during a semester if withdrawal/leave of absence is necessitated for one of the following: - 2.2.1.
 Illness, certified by the attending physician, causing excessive absence from classes - 2.2.2.
-Withdrawal for academic or disciplinary reasons at the request of RIT/A.U.K during a semester - 2.2.3.
+Withdrawal for academic or disciplinary reasons at the request of RIT KosovoTM (A.U.K) during a semester - 2.2.3.
 Transfer by employer, making class attendance impossible - 2.2.4.
 Withdrawal for academic, disciplinary, or personal reasons at the request of the student, approved by the student's adviser, Director of Academic Programs and the Business Office. - 2.3.
 Partial refunds will be made according to the following withdrawal schedule and percentage of tuition reduction: - 2.3.1.
 During the official drop/add period (first six days of classes): 100 percent tuition reduction; - 2.3.2.
 From the end of the official drop/add period through the end of the second week of classes: 70 percent tuition reduction; - 2.3.3.
-During the third week of classes: 60 percent tuition reduction; - 2.3.4.
-During the fourth week of classes: 50 percent tuition reduction; - 2.3.5.
-During the fifth week of classes: 25 percent tuition reduction; - 2.3.6.
-Sixth and subsequent weeks: no tuition reduction.
+During the third week of classes: 60 percent tuition reduction;